slightlytyler/react-portland-ui/README.md

 Best for simpler use cases without much customization.

+From the root of your application:

 ```javascript
 import 'react-portland-ui/styles.css'
 ```

-from the root of your application.

 #### Using stylus modules

 For more advanced cases with custom styling needs.
 First, install [stylus-relative-loader](https://github.com/walmartlabs/stylus-relative-loader) and configure it to use the `resolve url` option.

-From your stylus root
+From your stylus root:

 ```stylus
 @import '~react-portland-ui/dist/stylus/index'